Performance Appraisal System in HRM

 Here you go for Traditional Methods in Performance Appraisal System in HRM.

-The department prepares the numerical scale that represents the job evaluation criterion such as the output, initiative, attendance, attitude, dependability, etc., and ranges from excellent to low.
+The department prepares the numerical scale for performance appraisal that represents the job evaluation criterion such as the output, initiative, attendance, attitude, dependability, etc., and ranges from excellent to low.

 Forced Choice Method